morlandi/django-htmx-forms/README.md

     })
 ```

-here, the "inner" template provides the content:
+here, the "inner" template provides the content; for example:

 ```html
 <div class="row">